 NC Space Grant/NC Sea Grant Graduate Research Fellowship Program

-NC Space Grant/NC Sea Grant are accepting applications for the 2016 – 2017 academic year for a 12 month Graduate Research Fellowship.
+NC Space Grant/NC Sea Grant is accepting applications for the 2017 – 2018 academic year for a 12 month Graduate Research Fellowship.
 Applicants must be a full time enrolled graduate student at an accredited college or university within North Carolina and citizen of the United States.
 The proposed research must be supervised by a faculty mentor.
-The research activity should be continuous over the course of a 12 month period, commencing in September 2016 and to be completed no later than August 2017.
-A final report must be completed no later than September 30, 2017.
-The final 20% of the award will be with-held until the final report has been submitted and approved by both NC Space Grant and NC Sea Grant.
+The research activity should be continuous over the course of a 12 month period, commencing in September 2017 and to be completed no later than August 2018.
 Fellows are required to present their research findings at a meeting, conference or other formal gathering of professional organization(s), association(s), etc. among peer researchers, policy-makers, or another relevant audience.
 Funding for related travel should be considered within the total award package.

 This is a competitive fellowship program supported by NC Space Grant in partnership with NASA, the NC Sea Grant in partnership with NOAA, and the State of North Carolina.
-Awards are based on scientific merit, adherence to the instructions of this RFP, and in recognition of high academic achievement and project results promise.
-(Examples of exemplary Graduate Research Fellowship applications)
+Awards are based on scientific merit, adherence to the instructions of this RFP, availability of federal funds, and in recognition of high academic achievement and project results promise.

 The Graduate Research Fellowship applicant must be: